yangll0620/NMRCNWBStandardization/README.md

 - D represent DBS lead, e.g. DBSS and DBSG reprent DBS leads in STN and GP individually

-3. How to store eye tracking data, two alternatives (Need discussion with C)
+3. How to store eye tracking data, two alternatives

-- Send a link to the original txt file
+- Send a link to the original txt file (done)

-- Store as the time series data and the particular time stamp for eye movement detected
+- Store as the time series data and the particular time stamp for eye movement detected (done)

 4. In tdt system, no need to store snip field